QualityPuppet/Obsidian/Airmya/Todo/Idea Pad.md

 	- Maybe have an official "Dewbian" pantheon and have every state have state religions that they care a lot less about
 	- Do races want their own gods?
 - Tilly and Aesllanan from the HE save
+- Scarabs in Dezukhan Sultanate
+## Campaign
+- Lady with tail weapon